CLAYTON SILVER PROJECT

 Mine Stockpile Exploitation Potential

 The stockpile consists of rock that was not processed through the mill as the grade was not considered high enough at the time it was mined.
-The stockpile is estimated to contain greater than 500,000 tonnes and could be as much as 1,000,000 tonnes of metal-bearing material readily available for immediate processing.
+The stockpile is estimated to contain 1,000,000 tonnes or more of mineralized material readily available for immediate processing.

 In May 2022, the Company signed an agreement with Sulphide Remediation Inc. (“SRI”) (https://www.sulphide-remediation.com/), an affiliate of ABH Engineering Inc. of Surrey, B.C., a firm specializing in mineral processing (https://www.abhengineeringinc.com/).
 SRI utilizes precision ore sorting technology to high-grade mine stockpiles of unprocessed rock to enhance the grade of material delivered to a toll mill.
 Dual Energy X-Ray Transmission technologies differentiate between rocks based on small fluctuations in density profiles and are effective at removing sulphides and concentrating valuable metals.
 The sorted rock can be treated at existing mills/smelters where valuable metals will be extracted and sulphides will be safely handled.
 SRI has some of the world's leading experts in crushing, screening and ore sorting.
-Pursuant to the agreement with the Company, SRI has taken samples from the Clayton stockpile with no upfront cost to the Company.
-The 536 kilograms of samples have been shipped to the TOMRA test facility in Sydney, Australia for analysis and process testing.
-The testing program will inform SRI as to the best ore sorting process for the Company’s stockpile.
+Pursuant to the agreement with the Company, SRI took samples from the Clayton stockpile with no upfront cost to the Company.
+Approximately 500 kilograms of sample material was shipped to the TOMRA ore-sorting laboratory in Sydney, Australia for analysis and process testing.

-Results pending from testing the ore sorting process on the Clayton stockpile material are expected to confirm suitability of the material for the ore sorting process.
-With positive results, SRI will at its cost construct and deliver an optimal ore sorting system to the Clayton Mine site.
+SRI will at its cost construct and deliver an optimal ore sorting system to the Clayton Mine site.
 The system will be capable of processing from 3,000 tonnes to 4,000 tonnes per day.
 SRI will manage all aspects of the stockpile processing program.
 After deducting operating expenses from the revenue received for the processed stockpile material from the toll mill or smelter, the net profits will be shared 50:50 between the Company and SRI.
-The goal is to generate cash flow for the Company in 2023.
+The goal is to generate cash flow for the Company in 2024.

 Clayton Historical Information

-The historic production disclosed above from the Clayton Silver Mine, mainly of silver, lead and zinc, has an aggregate present value of approximately USD $290 million (using April 2022 spot commodity prices of $21.00/oz silver, $1.00/lb lead, $1.65/lb zinc, copper $3.61/lb, $1,800/oz gold).
+The historic production disclosed above from the Clayton Silver Mine, mainly of silver, lead and zinc, has an aggregate present value of approximately USD $300 million (using commodity prices of $25.00/oz silver, $0.96/lb lead, $1.28/lb zinc, $4.00/lb copper, $2,000/oz gold).
 This value is provided for demonstration purposes and is not intended to represent fair value of historical production.
 The mine operated for several decades, mainly from the 1950s to the mid-1980s and was economic.
 CMX's strategy will be to run a mill that has twice or three times the capacity of the old mill, greatly improving economies of scale and increasing the present value of the potential resource.

 Previous operators did very little exploration or development drilling to look for other resources.
 If resources with recoverable metals values several times what has been recovered previously are confirmed through drilling, the enhanced present value of the Clayton Silver Property will increase the enterprise value of CMX substantially.